nkzw-tech/web-app-template/README.md

 - Do not run prettier inside of `eslint`.
 It commonly takes 50% of the eslint runtime!
 - Automatically sort imports when running prettier/saving the document via [`@ianvs/prettier-plugin-sort-imports`](https://github.com/ianvs/prettier-plugin-sort-imports).
 - Use `swc` with `ts-node` for fast node scripts with [ESM](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/).
 See below ↓

+## I'm not using Better Auth

+You can simply remove everything related to Better Auth in the `src/user` directory.

 ## Run node scripts with ESM and TypeScript, fast.